microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/README.md

 ### **What are in the Migration Utilities?**

-There are six modules that contain PowerShell Scripts and T-SQL Scripts designed to accomplish key tasks that are relevant to SQL server to Azure Synapse migration.
-For BCP export, you will need Modules 1, 2, 3, 4, and 5.
-For Polybase export, you will only need to use Modules 1, 2A, 4, and 5.
+There are eight modules that contain PowerShell Scripts designed to accomplish key tasks that are relevant to SQL server to Azure Synapse migration.
+For BCP export, you can use Modules 1, 1A, 1B, 2, 3, 4, and 5.
+For Polybase export, you can use Modules 1, 1A, 1B, 2A, 4, and 5.
 Module 5 is reused in multiple tasks as it is designed as an all-purpose T-SQL code execution utility.

-The six modules are summarized as below:
+The modules are summarized as below:

-**[1_TranslateTableDDLs](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/SQLServer/1_TranslateTableDDLs)**: Translate SQL objects (DDLs) from SQL Server format to target system Azure Synapse format.
-The output is stored as .sql files in your specified file folder. **We recommend Azure Synapse Pathway (ASP) for all code translation tasks.
-Use this module as a fall back method or if you run into any issues for certain tables.**
+**[1_TranslateTableDDLs](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/SQLServer/1_TranslateTableDDLs)**: Translate SQL Table objects from SQL Server format to Azure Synapse format.
+The output is stored as Create Table .sql files in specified file folder.

+**[1A_ExtractCodeDDLs](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/SQLServer/1A_ExtractCodeDDLs)**: Script out SQL Objects (Views, Functions, Stored Procedures, and Triggers) and write each object into a seperate .sql file.

+**[1B_MapDatabasesAndSchemas](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/SQLServer/1B_MapDatabasesAndSchemas)**: Map SQL Server Database & Schema into Synapse Database and Schema.
+In addition, unsupported data types in the code are mostly discovered and counted.

 [**2_ExportSourceDataWithBCP**](https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/SQLServer/2_ExportSourceDataWithBCP): Export SQL Server Tables into data files stored in delimited text format (.csv or .txt).